billc0sta/Aerospec/docs/docs.md

 ```
 #### String.extend
 `String.extend(str, substrs...)` extends the string `str` with [variable argument](#Variable%20arguments) `substrs...`
-a runtime error is raised if `str` is not of type string, if one of `substrs...` is not of type string or if `str` is a locked string.
+a runtime error is raised if:
+- `str` is not of type string.
+- one of `substrs...` is not of type string.
+- `str` is a locked string.
 example:
 ```
 str = "Hello"